$random

 - Remember that

-is treated differently depending on whetherallowDecimals
+maxis treated differently depending on whetherallowDecimalsis set toyesorno.

 Example: